parthvsharma1/CircularDependency/README.md

 # CircularDependency
-Run the "findCyclicDependency"  in "src/main/java/org/parth"  to check if we have cyclic dependencies in applicationcontext.xml
+Run the "findCyclicDependency"  in "src/main/java/org/parth"  to find the version in which cyclic dependencies don't exist in applicationcontext.xml
 # ToDO:
-* Extract classes if package is given instead of bean id pair
+* Look for alternatives to xml parsing
+* print the graph and find the edge(s) which makes the cycle
 *  Consider case of qualifier and primary if we have multiple beans of same class